EasyMariaDB/EasyMariaDB.github.io/EN_crearbd.md

 1. In order to access the EasyMariaDB menu, you must open any of the LibreOffice applications, except Math.
 To be able to access from Base, you must also open a Base .odb file, but this will not be the database connection file, we will create one later.
 2. Pull down the **Tools > EasyMariaDB** menu.
 3. Select _New database_ [to create a database](EN_utilidades.md#create-a-database).
-4. Once the database is created, create at least [one user](EN_utilidades.md#new-user) of the database with the required ones.
-To be able to create tables, it is necessary to have at least _Advanced_ permissions.
+4. Once the database is created, [create one user](EN_utilidades.md#new-user) of the database with the required permissions to be able to create tables, it is necessary to have at least _Advanced_ permissions.
 5. Connect to the new database as follows:
   - Select the **File > New > Database** menu.
 The _Database Wizard_ appears.